inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 In order to record PCAP traces in a node, a :ned:`PcapRecorder` module needs to be included in it.
-Pcap recorder modules can be easily included in hosts and routers by specifying their ``numPcapRecorders`` parameter (available in modules that extend :ned:`LinkLayerNodeBase`, such as :ned:`StandardHost` and derivatives, and router modules.)
+Pcap recorder modules can be easily included in hosts and routers by specifying their :par:`numPcapRecorders` parameter (available in modules that extend :ned:`LinkLayerNodeBase`, such as :ned:`StandardHost` and derivatives, and router modules.)